dywanow/uec2_projekt/README.md

-# Test repository for uec2 project
+# Bomberman using Xilinx Microblaze for UEC2 project

 ## Essential software